Bruce Highway (Cooroy to Curra) Section D

 Key features

-• Improve traffic flow, as the upgrade will avoid 53 intersections (including 9 signalised intersections) and 106 property accesses which contribute to current safety and congestion issues on the existing Bruce Highway
+• Improved traffic flow, as the new highway avoids 53 intersections (including 9 signalised intersections) and 106 property accesses which contributed to safety and congestion issues on the old Bruce Highway.

-• Improve safety and capacity through the separation of long-distance traffic from local traffic.
-This will reduce traffic volumes on the highway travelling through Gympie, with around 50% less heavy vehicles
+• Improved safety and capacity through the separation of long-distance traffic from local traffic.
+This has reduced traffic volumes on the highway travelling through Gympie.

-• Greatly reduce head-on crashes by providing a divided 4-lane highway
+• Greatly reduced head-on crashes by providing a divided 4-lane highway.

-• Significantly improve flood immunity compared with the old highway, which has traditionally experienced frequent closures in the Gympie CBD and north and south of Gympie due to flooding
+• Significantly improved flood immunity compared with the old Bruce Highway, which has traditionally experienced frequent closures in the Gympie CBD and north and south of Gympie due to flooding.

-• Improve travel times by having the new highway posted at 110km/h (currently the highway is 80km/h and 60km/h through Gympie).
+• Improved travel times by having the new highway posted at 110km/h (the old Bruce Highway is 80km/h and 60km/h through Gympie).

 Funding